Bulk tank: Bulk tank types

-Raw milk producers have a choice of either open (from 150 to 3000 litres) or closed (from 1000 to 10000 litres) tanks.
+Raw milk producers have a choice of either open (from 150 to 3000 l) or closed (from 1000 to 10000 l) tanks.
 The cost can vary considerably, depending on manufacturing norms and whether a new or secondhand tank is purchased.

-Milk silos (10,000 litres and plus) are suitable for the very large producer.
+Milk silos (10000 l and plus) are suitable for the very large producer.
 These are designed to be installed outside and adjacent to the dairy, all controls and the milk outlet pipe being situated in the dairy.